pksilen/vitja-service/README.md

 - Add state to SalesItem: active, inactive, sold
 - Constraint for creating entity based on filter and given max value
-  - SalesItem can be created for same userName and state: active only 100 maxItemCount -Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin
+  - SalesItem can be created for same userName and state: active only 100 maxItemCount
+- Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin
+- In production, don't generate typedocs and postman tests
 - Handle exclude response fields in getProjection and createResultMaps -entityContainer should modify datatypes
 -Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request